pblworks/pblworks-interview-exercise/README.md

 ### /projects

 The first route is just a list of projects.
 It uses a server component to fetch all projects and list them in a table, sorted by id.
 There is also a button to create a new project via invoking a server action.
-This creates an empty project without a title, subhead or description, and redirects to the edit page
+This creates an empty project without a title, subhead or description, and redirects to the edit page.

 ### /projects/\[projectId\]